Soul Care That Goes

 - The body keeps the score — trauma is held physically and must be engaged, not just thought through

-- Addiction as disordered attachment: a substitute for genuine connection when real connection feels impossible or unavailable
+- Addiction as disordered attachment: a substitute for genuine connection when real connection feels impossible

 - Neuroplasticity: the brain can form new pathways through new relational experience, story, imagination, and spiritual practice